vlang/v/doc/docs.md

 ## Modules

 Every file in the root of a folder is part of the same module.
-Simple programs don't need to have a module name - it defaults to 'main'.
+Simple programs don't need to specify module name, in which case it defaults to 'main'.

 V is a very modular language.
-Creating reusable modules is encouraged and is very simple.
+Creating reusable modules is encouraged and is quite easy to do.
 To create a new module, create a directory with your module's name containing .v files with code: